-Rather than reinvent the wheel, just choose your favorite challenges from this list: 32 Escape Room Puzzles You Can Create At Home For $10.
+Rather than reinvent the wheel, just choose your favorite challenges from this list: 63 Handpicked Escape Room Puzzle Ideas That Create Joy & Terror

 Additionally, if you've ever played Uncharted or other puzzle games, flog a few ideas from your favorite levels.

 Alternatively, if you're stuck for ideas, download any of these escape room kits.
 They're a complete game, full of puzzles and challenges, and come with a template so you can customize anything you like.

-It might sound that way, but actually staging your own escape game can be as simple or complicated as you want it to be.
+It might sound that way, but actually staging your own escape game can be as simple or as complicated as you want it to be.

 Even when hosting a regular get-together, you know how much time and effort you want to put into party planning.
 This is no different.

-Some people like to go all out and spend hours (sometimes even days) designing a scenario and putting together the materials to create an escape room.
-They visit thrift stores for props and costume pieces and create a truly immersive experience for their guests.
-This can be incredibly rewarding for both the host and the players who get to enjoy the final outcome.
+Some people like to go all out and spend hours (sometimes even days) designing a scenario and putting together the materials to create an elaborate dungeon for their escape room.
+They visit thrift stores for props and costume pieces and create a truly immersive experience for their crew.
+This can be incredibly rewarding for both the host and the players who get to enjoy a mesmerizing adventure.

-But sometimes you want to do something fun and special, but you also have your day-to-day life to contend with, and you just don’t know if you can commit that kind of time.
+But sometimes you want to do something fun and special, but you also have your day-to-day life to contend with, and you just don't know if you can commit that kind of time.
 (Not everyone has a hoard of worker goblins at their disposal).
 In that case, you can put together a pretty simple escape party in an afternoon, or you might want to check out one of these ready-to-play escape party kits.
 They make it much easier and can be customized so you can still get your hands dirty.
 To see how they work, here's a mindblowing story of one mom who went all out throwing an escape party for her kid's birthday using a kit to save time.